shyanrafer/JS-Challenge-1-Collecting-Data/README.md

 THEN I am prompted to add a new employee
 WHEN I choose to cancel
 THEN my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data

+To complete this project, we didnt have to do too much other than collect data, display the data, and then select a couple of components from the data.
+With that, the first portion required prompts in a loop.
+This essentially asks for inputs from the user and by using a boolean we can run the loop, collect data, until the user returns false by selecting cancel when prompted to enter data.
+The assignment already had the code to link the inputs to a stylized table.
+I did receive assisntace from the xpert learning assistant that is a part of the bootcamp this assigntment was from on the verifying salary portion.
+This, I belive, in essence ensures the inputted data is a number.
+I did forget to make a commit after the constructing of this portion of code.